FREQUENTLY ASKED QUESTIONS

 Check if the safety operates as it should.

 You have now installed the GRS stock!
-Now go to the range, re zero your rifle, the point of impact will shift because of the different recoil absorbtion.
+Now go to the range, re-zero your rifle; the impact will shift because of the different recoil absorption.

 A little unsure how to mount the BIFROST?
 Watch this step-by-step video.